samsonos/cms_api/docs/MaterialCollection.md

 * ```indexView``` - We added this parameter to make our custom material collection even more flexible, in our project we need to show this block differently in two places.

-> So, if you block *database* logic is equivalent but view differs, don't be shy and parametrize this by adding
+> So, if your block *database* logic is equivalent but design for views is different, don't be shy and parametrize this by adding
 > view parameter.

 ```php